Gerardbulky/azure-therapia/README.md

 ## Clone the repository

-To build the image locally, first we will clone the repository and cd into the flask-app directory that contains the Dockerfile and use the commands to build the docker image.
+To build the image locally, first, we will clone the repository and cd into the flask-app directory that contains the Dockerfile and use the commands to build the docker image.
 Run the commands below:

 ```sh